Fishing reel: Baitcasting reel

-Many of today's baitcasting reels are constructed using aluminium alloy, stainless steel, synthetic composites such as fiberglass-reinforced plastic or carbon fiber, alone or in combination; newer but more expensive materials such as titanium and magnesium alloys can also be found occasionally.
-They call for a rod that has a trigger finger hook located in the handle area.
-They typically include a level-wind mechanism to prevent the line from being trapped under itself on the spool during rewind and interfering with subsequent casts.
+Traditionally, baitcasting reel frames are constructed using bronze, brass or stainless steel, while many of today's baitcasting reels are made with aluminium alloy, synthetic composites such as fiberglass-reinforced plastic or carbon fiber, or a combination of the above to reduce weight; newer but more expensive materials such as titanium and magnesium alloys can also be found occasionally.
+They are typically paired with a specialized fishing rod called a casting rod, which has a trigger-shaped finger hook under the handle area that allows the user to assume a wider and more forward grip with the thumb and index finger semi-enveloping the reel while still maintaining a secured grasp on the handle by hooking the "trigger" with the middle/ring finger.
+This grip is also colloquially known as "palming" the reel, and is favored by some anglers who prefer single-handed casting due to straighter rod alignment with the forearm (thus better ergonomics due to less ulnar deviation), an intuitive feel of "pointing" the rod with more precise and comfortable control of the rod movements (particularly when finesse fishing), and a firmer hold on the reel and line tension when fighting the fish.
+Modern baitcasters also often include a level-wind mechanism to prevent the line from being trapped under itself on the spool during rewind and interfering with subsequent casts.
 Many are also fitted with anti-reverse handles and drags designed to slow runs by large and powerful game fish.
 Because the baitcasting reel uses the weight and momentum of the lure to pull the line from the rotating spool, it normally requires lures weighing 1/4 oz. or more to cast a significant distance.
 Recent developments have seen baitcasting reels with gear ratios as high as 7.1/1.
 Higher gear ratios allow much faster retrieval of line, but sacrifice some amount of strength in exchange, since the additional gear teeth required reduces torque as well as the strength of the gear train.
 This could be a factor when fighting a large and powerful fish.

-Two variations of the revolving spool bait casting reel are the conventional surf fishing reel and the big game reel.
-These are very large and robust fishing reels, designed and built for heavy saltwater species such as tuna, marlin, sailfish and sharks.
-Surf fishing reels are normally mounted to long, two-handed rods; these reels frequently omit level-wind and braking mechanisms to achieve extremely long casting distances.
-Big game reels are not designed for casting, but are instead used for trolling or fishing set baits and lures; they are ideal for fighting large and heavy fish off a pier or boat.
-These reels normally use sophisticated star or lever drags to play out huge saltwater gamefish.
+Two variations of the revolving-spool baitcasting reel are the conventional surf fishing reel and the big game reel.
+These are very large and robust fishing reels, designed and built for heavy saltwater species such as tuna, marlins, groupers and sharks.
+Surf fishing reels are normally mounted to long, two-handed rods known as surf rods; these reels frequently omit level-wind and braking mechanisms to achieve extremely long casting distances.
+Big game reels are not designed for casting, but are instead used for trolling or jigging off a pier or a boat using stout, heavy-duty rods; they are capable of enduring heavy loads using sophisticated star or lever drags, and are ideal for tiring out large, heavy saltwater gamefish.